dollarshaveclub/reframe.js/README.md

 > Responsive iframes for embedded content - like videos & ish like that.

-_Responsive Iframes_ is a lil' javascripts plugin that makes iframes responsive.
+_Responsive Iframes_ is a lil' javascript plugin that makes iframes responsive.

 ```javascript